Provinces of Korea: Provinces of the Korean Empire

 In 1896, the former eight provinces were restored, with five of them (Chungcheong, Gyeongsang, Jeolla, Hamgyŏng, and P'yŏngan) being divided into North and South Provinces (Bukdo (북도; 北道) and Namdo (남도; 南道) respectively).
 The resulting system of thirteen provinces lasted until the Division of Korea in 1945.

 The thirteen provinces were: North and South Chungcheong, Gangwon, Gyeonggi, North and South Gyeongsang, North and South Hamgyŏng, Hwanghae, North and South Jeolla, and North and South P'yŏngan.

-Provinces of Korea under Japanese colonial rule
+Provinces of Chōsen

-Under Japanese rule, Korean provinces remained much the same, only taking on the Japanese reading of the hanja.
+Under Colonial Japanese rule, Korean provinces of Korean Empire, remained much the same, only taking on the Japanese reading of the hanja.
 The Provinces of Chōsen were:

 Provincial divisions since the division of Korea

 At the end of World War II in 1945, Korea was divided into Northern Korea and Southern Korea under trusteeship of the Soviet Union and the United States.
 The peninsula was divided at the 38th parallel in 1945.
 In 1948, the two zones became the independent countries of North Korea and South Korea.

 Three provinces—Hwanghae, Gyeonggi, and Gangwon—were divided by the 38th parallel.